14 Water Quality Dynamics

 Under these stratified conditions, oxygen consumption in bottom waters—dominated by sediment oxygen demand associated with organic matter deposition—can exceed vertical and lateral oxygen supply, leading to rapid declines in near-bed oxygen concentrations.
 Observations during stratified events show strong vertical oxygen gradients beneath the pycnocline and deoxygenation rates consistent with a substantial benthic sink (Dalseno et al., 2024).
 Xiao et al. (2022) further showed that compensating inflows of cooler subsurface water during summer circulation can reinforce near-bed density structure, prolonging bottom-water isolation.
 Local density anomalies associated with desalination brine discharges may further enhance this effect by increasing bottom-layer density and reducing effective ventilation near the seabed (BMT, 2019).

 Therefore, risks associated with oxygen depletion reflect the interaction between transient density stratification, benthic oxygen demand, and near-bed density structure, rather than persistent or system-wide water-column separation.
-For the purpose of assessing model’s ability to resolve these dynamics (Figure 12.6), we seek to replicate the “event-scale” behaviour when low oxygen risks occur.
+For the purpose of assessing the model’s ability to resolve these dynamics (Figure 15.6), we seek to replicate the “event-scale” behaviour when low oxygen risks occur.

-Figure 12.6 Transect animation of CSIEM dissolved oxygen (\(OXY\_oxy\)) variable and vertical current vectors, highlighting variability in water flow direction, “hypoxic dome” behaviour.
+Figure 15.6 Transect animation of CSIEM dissolved oxygen (\(OXY\_oxy\)) variable and vertical current vectors, highlighting variability in water flow direction, “hypoxic dome” behaviour.
 Note the two-layer exchange between CS and OA causing periodic “ventilation” of bottom waters.

-12.4.1 Suitable validation data
+14.4.1 Suitable validation data

 An audit of the suitable data was undertaken to identify observed bottom water ‘events’ showing oxygen drawdown.
 The main event periods with observed data available are: